-- The leadership of the Board and ensuring its effectiveness on all aspects of its role. - Ensuring effective Board governance. - Setting agendas. - Requiring that the Executive provide to members of the Board accurate, timely and clear information. - Managing the Board to ensure sufficient time is allowed for discussion of key risks and issues. - Facilitating contributions from NEDs. - Considering and addressing the development needs (induction, training and professional development) of individual directors and the Board as a whole.
+- The leadership of the Board and ensuring its effectiveness on all aspects of its role. - Ensuring effective Board governance. - Setting agendas. - Requiring that the Executive provide to members of the Board accurate, timely and clear information. - Managing the Board to ensure sufficient time is allowed for discussion of key risks and issues. - Facilitating contributions from Independent NEDs. - Considering and addressing the development needs (induction, training and professional development) of individual directors and the Board as a whole. - Leading the development of the Company's culture by the Board as a whole. - Overseeing the development and implementation of the Company's remuneration policies and practices.